 Note

-This guide utilizes the SDK Core EventsIterator class, which builds on the capabilities of the lower-level HAL API.
-This class acts as an abstraction layer, streamlining the control of cameras and file handling while facilitating the retrieval of event data buffers.
-However, in certain scenarios where precise control over data reading from your device is required (e.g. when to fetch data, when to decode or skip events etc), you may prefer to directly manage the data flow.
-For such detailed control, you can directly employ the HAL API, as demonstrated in the metavision_hal_get_started sample.
+Note also that in certain scenarios where precise control over data reading from your device is required (e.g. when to fetch data, when to decode or skip events etc), you may prefer to directly manage the data flow.
+For such detailed control, you can directly employ the HAL API, as demonstrated in the metavision_hal_get_started Python sample.

 Start the camera

 The first operation we want to do is to open the event-based camera or a pre-recorded event file.
-In the SDK Python API, live cameras and event files are managed in the same way: using the metavision_core.event_io.EventsIterator class.
-Let’s see how.
+With the SDK Stream Python API, both live cameras and event files can be managed seamlessly using the CameraStreamSlicer class.
+Here’s how you can do it:

-Create a python script, name it metavision_sdk_get_started.py and copy the following code in it:
+Create a Python script named metavision_sdk_get_started.py and paste the following code into it:

 2